Loczi94/PyLadiesGit/README.md

 # PyLadiesGit
-Task to learn Git and GitHub.
+Repository created in order to learn how to use Git and GitHub.